- March 14, 2022

 - If you see an error that says ‘java’ is not recognized as an internal or external command, operable program or batch file, there is some problem with the environment variables you created.

-If you see this error, you could try to setup environment variables using PowerShell commands as shown in the next section.
+If you see this error, watch this video to learn how to setup environment variables in Windows.
+You could also try to setup environment variables using PowerShell commands as shown in the next section.

 Configuring Environment Variables for OpenJDK using PowerShell